Nebraska Revised Statute 71-605

 If the circumstances show it possible that death was caused by neglect, violence, or any unlawful means, the case shall be referred to the county attorney for investigation and certification.
 The county attorney shall, within twenty-four hours after taking charge of the case, state the cause of death as ascertained, giving as far as possible the means or instrument which produced the death.
 All death certificates shall show clearly the cause, disease, or sequence of causes ending in death.
 If the cause of death cannot be determined within the period of time stated above, the death certificate shall be filed to establish the fact of death.
 As soon as possible thereafter, and not more than six weeks later, supplemental information as to the cause, disease, or sequence of causes ending in death shall be filed with the department to complete the record.
 For all certificates stated in terms that are indefinite, insufficient, or unsatisfactory for classification, inquiry shall be made to the person completing the certificate to secure the necessary information to correct or complete the record.

 (3) A completed death certificate shall be filed with the department within five business days after the date of death.
 If it is impossible to complete the certificate of death within five business days, the funeral director and embalmer shall notify the department of the reason for the delay and file the certificate as soon as possible.
+Within ten days after the filing of the certificate of death and prior to the issuance of any certified copies of the certificate of death, the department shall search its records to determine if the deceased had applied for or received medical assistance under the Medical Assistance Act.
+If the deceased made such application or received such assistance, the department shall, before or contemporaneously with the issuance of the first certified copy of the certificate of death, file a demand for notice pursuant to section 30-2413 in the county court of the county in which the decedent was domiciled at the time of death.
+The department shall annually report the following to the Legislature:

 (4) Before any dead human body may be cremated, a cremation permit shall first be signed electronically by the county attorney, or by his or her authorized representative as designated by the county attorney in writing, of the county in which the death occurred on an electronic form prescribed and furnished by the department.